How to understand podcast stats

 Understanding Apple Podcast Analytics

-Rob Walch from Libsyn recommends you ignore the numbers that you see in Apple Podcast Analytics, therefore.
-Instead, he recommends you use it for the consumption graph that shows you how people are listening to your podcast; where they skip, and where they stop listening.
+Because the numbers aren't a total view of your podcast's performance, Rob Walch from Libsyn recommends you ignore the numbers that you see in Apple Podcast Analytics; instead, he recommends you use it for the consumption graph that shows you how people are listening to your podcast; where they skip, and where they stop listening.
 You can also use it for trends - is the number generally increasing?

 Apple Podcast Analytics only report a sample of your audience.
 They are an incredibly useful tool to help you understand how people are consuming your podcast.
 They do not give you the total numbers for your podcast, and will always be different to your podcast host.